 My hens eat mostly commercial feed, with random chicken-appropriate scraps thrown in.
 I also supplement their food with oyster shells, which strengthens their eggs.
 They love grubs and oats as treats, and I’ll admit that I enjoy spoiling them.
 I visit them every day and replenish the food, refresh the water, clean up their poop (I repeat: lots of poop), and talk to them a bit.
 Two of them talk back, and one just gives me constant side eye.
 We’re cool, though.

 It’s important to note that sanitation matters quite a bit with chickens, so I have dedicated shoes I wear only in the coop and never indoors.
 I also wash my hands after touching the chickens, their eggs, or any of their bedding.
 I do a pretty deep clean of the coop once every 7-10 days; I try to choose a non-rainy day for that so they can wander around the yard comfortably while I fluff up their living quarters.

 The First Egg

 When the hens finally start laying, it can be exhilarating, especially when you have put a lot of time, money, and mental space towards making the whole chicken thing a go.
 It can take anywhere from 16-25 weeks for a hen to start laying, and their habits may be affected by health, age, breed, and the amount of sunlight.
-My hens have definitely slowed down a bit with the onset of winter, but we get a consistent 2-3 eggs per day, even in the darkest days.
+My hens have definitely slow down or completely stop in winter, but we get a consistent 2-3 eggs per day during laying season.
 This is plenty to feed our family of six.
 Because our hens are different breeds, they lay very different eggs, so it’s helpful to know who is laying and who isn’t on any given day.

 It’s not hard to fall in love with the wild world of poultry to discover you are a chicken lady at heart.
 Our birds have given my family a lot of joy — and some delicious eggs, to boot!